County clerks, and deputy county clerks, are authorized to issue a marriage license only upon the following conditions:

 If an applicant is a member of the armed forces of the United States stationed in another country in support of combat or another military operation, the applicant shall submit: (a) a notarized statement containing the applicant's name, age, address in the United States, if applicable, and the names and addresses of the applicant's parents, guardian, or next of kin; (b) a certified copy of the applicant's deployment orders; and (c) an affidavit from the battalion, ship, or squadron commander, as applicable, notarized by the judge advocate stating that the applicant is deployed.
 If the applicant intends to appear for the marriage ceremony via video conferencing pursuant to T.C.A. § 36-3-302, the applicant must indicate that intention in the statement.
 T.C.A. § 36-3-104.
 Sample affidavit (military)

 4. Parental Notification.
 If either applicant is under 18 years of age, immediately upon filing the application, the county clerk is required to send notice of the application by registered mail to the parents, guardian or next of kin of any minor applicant.
 This provision does not apply if both parents, the guardian, or next of kin of the minor applicant join in the application either by personal appearance or by submitting a sworn affidavit.
 T.C.A. § 36-3-104.
+Parental consent is not required if the minor has been emancipated.
+T.C.A. § 36-3-106.

 5. Three-day Waiting Period.
 If either applicant is under 18 years of age, the application must remain on file and open to the public in the office of the county clerk for three full days before the license can be issued.
 This provision does not apply if both parents, the guardian or next of kin of any minor applicant join in the application either by personal appearance or by submitting a sworn affidavit.
 T.C.A. § 36-3-104.
-The three-day waiting period also may be waived by court order under T.C.A. § 36-3-107.

 6. Parental Consent.
 In addition to the requirements set out above, T.C.A. § 36-3-106 provides that if either applicant is under 18 years of age, the parents, next of kin, guardian, or person having custody of the applicant are required to join in the application, under oath, stating that the applicant is 16 years of age or over and that the applicant has their consent to marry.
 If the applicant is in the legal custody of any public or private agency or in the legal custody of any person other than a parent, guardian or next of kin, then such person or the duly authorized representative of such agency must join in the application with the parent, guardian or next of kin, stating under oath that the applicant is 16 years of age or older but less than 18 years of age and that the applicant has their consent to marry.
 This provision does not apply to applicants who are in the custody of the department of mental health or the department of intellectual and developmental disabilities.
 T.C.A. § 36-3-106.
-Presumably, the parents may join in the application by submitting a sworn affidavit as authorized under T.C.A. § 36-3-104(b)(3).
+The parents may join in the application by submitting a sworn affidavit as authorized under T.C.A. § 36-3-104(b)(3).
+2018 Sample Affidavit (Parent/Guardian/Next-of-Kin)

 The law does not prescribe a particular form for the application, as long as the required information is obtained.
 The application may, but is not required to, contain a space to be completed by the county clerk as a permanent public record showing that the marriage was solemnized.
-Sample Affidavit (Parent/Guardian/Next-of-Kin)